A Catastrophic Personal Injury Attorney in Overland Park, KS serving the entire Kansas City area community.

 A civil remedy seeking damages for wrongful death must be brought within three years from the date of the victim's death.

-Catastrophic Injury Attorney Serving Overland Park, Kansas
+Catastrophic Personal Injury Attorney Serving Overland Park, KS and the entire Kansas City area.

 If you believe that another person's negligent actions led to your catastrophic injury, you may seek fair compensation.
 Contact Grover Law Firm, LLC today for a simple consultation.
-Attorney Mark Grover has the personalized legal guidance, support, and vigorous representation you need to navigate key decisions in your injury claims.
+Personal Injury Attorney Mark Grover has the personalized legal guidance, support, and vigorous representation you need to navigate key decisions in your injury claims.
 The firm proudly serves clients across Overland Park, Kansas, and throughout Kansas and Missouri, including Independence, Shawnee, Liberty, Olathe, and Kansas City.